Poplar Union and the Finborough Theatre presents…

 When’s the festival?

 Saturday 1 May – Sunday 2 May 2021

 The winning submissions will be streamed online – submissions from East London will be streamed on Finborough Theatre’s YouTube/digital channels, and submissions from Kensington and Chelsea will be streamed on Poplar Union’s YouTube/digital channels.

 There will also be Q&A sessions online every day during the festival with the artists involved.

 About the commission

 This commission hopes to celebrate and showcase the creativity of both our communities and is an opportunity for those who do and don’t consider themselves ‘artists’.
-Whether you’re a musician, an actor or a teacher who likes to paint in their spare time, we want to hear from you!
-Applicants should respond to the theme as naturally and instinctively as possible, though the work should be in some way a response to the events, personalities and issues of 1921 – though this is very much open to interpretation.
-This can be from people of any age and can be presented in any way – music, dance, a performance, drawing, poem, talk, zine, anything that can be presented digitally.
+Applicants have responded to the events, personalities and issues of 1921 through music, dance, a performance, drawing, poem, talk, zine, anything that can be presented digitally.

-The programming teams at Poplar Union and the Finborough Theatre will select 10 submissions (5 from Tower Hamlets, and 5 from Kensington and Chelsea) to receive a micro-commission of £300 each to put towards the creation of the work.
+The programming teams at Poplar Union and the Finborough Theatre will select 10 submissions (5 from East London, and 5 from Kensington and Chelsea) to receive a micro-commission of £300 each to put towards the creation of the work.
 The artists selected will also receive guidance and support from the Poplar Union and the Finborough Theatre in developing their piece.

-Winning submissions will be submitted Saturday 24 April
+Winning submissions will be announced on Tuesday 6 April

 Supported by the Royal Borough of Kensington and Chelsea’s Arts Grants Scheme